Legacy Trail (Florida): History

-In 2011, a pedestrian overpass was built to carry the trail over the U.S. 41 Venice Bypass, a major six-lane highway.
+In 2011, a pedestrian overpass was built to carry the trail over the U.S. 41 Venice Bypass.
 The $3.1 million overpass is 18 ft tall, spans 900 ft, and was built with federal stimulus funding.
 Another pedestrian overpass constructed by FDOT over Laurel Road started construction in November 2017 and was completed in late 2018.

 In early 2017, Seminole Gulf Railway and CSX announced their intention to abandon an additional 9 mi of the remaining southern segment of the railroad up to a point just south of Fruitville Road.
 In December 2017, Sarasota County, in conjunction with The Trust for Public Land, purchased and acquired 2.7 mi of the former railroad corridor right of way for $7.9 million, which extended the county's ownership of the corridor up to Ashton Road, approximately 1/2 mi north of Clark Road.

 In November 2018, Sarasota County voters approved a referendum to acquire and improve 6.3 mi of the former railroad corridor, extending the trail and constructing the North Port Connector.
 By early 2020, Seminole Gulf removed tracks and signals from the corridor, and construction for the trail expansion started shortly after.

 The first segments of the northern extension, which include the segment from the original trail at Culverhouse Nature Park to Sawyer Loop Road and the segment from Ashton Road to Bahia Vista Street, opened on July 8, 2021.
 The segment from Sawyer Loop Road to Ashton Road opened on October 7, 2021.
 The final segment from Bahia Vista Street to Fruitville Road opened on March 3, 2022.
 The North Port Connector opened on September 9, 2022.

 The Florida Department of Transportation built pedestrian overpasses for the trail at Clark Road and Bee Ridge Road.
 They were both completed in 2025.

+The short connector linking the trail's spur at School Avenue to the Alderman Street Multi-Use Recreational Trail was built by the city of Sarasota in 2025.

 Future

-The North Port Connector is planned to be extended south from Price Boulevard south to Warm Mineral Springs with completion planned in the 2030-31 fiscal year.
+The North Port Connector is planned to be extended south from Price Boulevard to Warm Mineral Springs, with completion planned for the 2030-31 fiscal year.

-The Legacy Trail is planned to be part of the Florida Gulf Coast Trail, a 336 mile corridor of trails connecting Tampa and Naples.
+The Legacy Trail will also serve as part of the Florida Gulf Coast Trail, a 336 mile corridor of trails connecting Tampa and Naples.